This post may contain affiliate links. Please read my disclosure policy for details.

 • Add egg and warm water and combine by whisking all ingredients together.

-• Cover the dough and place it at room temperature for an hour or until the dough has doubled up.
+• Cover the container with plastic wrap and place it at room temperature for an hour or until the dough has doubled up.

 • Place the sausage, an then the cheese on a long wooden stick.